MOHAMMED-ABDELRhem/Embedded-Linux-Team-E1/README.md

 # Embedded-Linux-Team-E1
-This repo Contain tasks for team A2 at The Embedded Linux Diploma
+This repo Contain tasks for Team E1 at The Embedded Linux Diploma

 #Instructor : Moatsem El Sayed